 Through this Specialist project, McVeigh realized the extent to which teachers carry knowledge with them about their students, their subject matter, and how to teach.
 He noted that often the most useful tool in teacher training is to give teachers the time and space to acknowledge and share what they already know.
 McVeigh also offered a quick and tangible teacher training takeaway to prospective Fellows and Specialists: “When surrounded by teachers asking you to pose for photos after your talks and workshops, charge them a ‘fee’ by asking them to tell you one useful thing that they remember from your talk or workshop!”
 In both Cambodia and Vietnam, McVeigh trained and empowered teachers to be successful in their local contexts and to build upon their existing knowledge and strengths.

 Joe McVeigh is a consultant, teacher trainer, and author in the field of English language teaching.
 Based in Middlebury, Vermont, Joe has designed curricula, trained trainers, taught courses, and administered intensive English language programs at the University of Southern California, California State University at Los Angeles, the California Institute of Technology, Saint Michael’s College, and Middlebury College.
 McVeigh conducts program reviews and consults for intensive English programs in the U.S. and internationally.
-He is a member of the Board of Directors of the TESOL International Association and works part-time as a site visit representative for CEA (the Commission on English Language Program Accreditation), for whom he coordinates the work of volunteer peer reviewers in the analysis of self-study reports and verification of on-site visits.
+He is a member of the Board of Directors of the TESOL International Association and serves part-time as a site visit representative for CEA (the Commission on English Language Program Accreditation), coordinating accreditation site visits, traveling with teams of volunteer peer reviewers, and supporting their review and verification activities.